1 / 10

 Surprisingly, for a car that focuses on comfort and practicality, the Jazz does feel rather firm over less-than-ideal roads.
 You’ll find yourself flinching if you hit a pothole at speed.
 As is often the case, you may wish to opt for one of the models fitted with smaller wheels if comfort is a priority.

-While the Honda Jazz is well-equipped (provided you avoid the cheapest SE model) and ticks many boxes, you’ll pay more for one compared to a regular little hatchback - especially as its newness means it’s yet to trickle down onto the used market.
+While the Honda Jazz is well-equipped (provided you avoid the cheapest Honda Jazz SE) and ticks many boxes, you’ll pay more for one compared to a regular little hatchback - especially as its newness means it’s yet to trickle down onto the used market.
 Prices start in the region of £19,000, which will get you a pretty high-spec Fiesta.

 Comfort and design: Honda Jazz interior